 - Social learning theory - A theory that revolves around the nature of imitation and learning.

-Principles of behavioural therapy
+The principles of behavioural therapy

 There are two key principles that form the foundations of behavioural therapy - classical conditioning and operant conditioning.
+We explain more below.

-This technique works on a similar premise to flooding, however it is more gradual.
+This technique works on a similar premise to flooding, however, it is more gradual.
 The therapist would begin by asking the individual to write a list of fears they have.
 Once this list is written, the therapist will teach relaxation techniques for the individual to use while thinking about the list of fears.
-Working their way up from the least fear-inducing item to the most fear-inducing item - the therapist will help the individual confront their fears in a relaxed state.
+Working their way up form the least fear-inducing item to the most fear-inducing item - the therapist will help the individual confront their fears in a relaxed state.

 Operant conditioning uses techniques such as positive reinforcement, punishment and modelling to help alter behaviour.
 The following strategies may be used within this type of therapy: